Teens

 Next Previous

-Teen Photo Contest: Time and Tradition
+Teen Photo Contest: Objects Tell Stories

 All images and content must be the student’s own original work and free from copyright restrictions.
-Winning photographs will be featured on the Jewish Museum’s website and social media platforms.
-Winners will also receive an American Express gift card.
-Please use this form to submit your photograph by May 31, 2024.
+This prompt is open to your creative and artistic interpretation and students may submit up to three distinct photographs.
+Winning photographs will be featured on the Jewish Museum's social media platforms, and will also receive an American Express gift card.
+Please use this form to submit your photograph by January 10, 2025.